blueslurpee/netsci-final-project/README.md

 # The Main Files

-We recommend most readers simply re-run `2_analysis.ipynb` which provides reproducible and consistent results.
+We recommend most readers simply re-run `2_analysis.ipynb` which provides reproducible results and runs "out of the box" assuming all python dependencies are installed.
 If readers want to re-generate the dataframes or graph objects, see `1_ingest.ipynb`.

 ### `1_ingest.ipynb`